ClementTsang/bottom/src/new_data_collection/README.md

 # Data Collection

+**Note:** This information is really only useful to _developers_ of bottom, and can be ignored by users.

 Data collection in bottom has two main components: **sources** and **collectors**.

 **Sources** are either libraries or system APIs that actually extract the data.